electron/electron/docs/tutorial/application-distribution.md

 and Electron will start as your app.
 The `electron` directory will then be your distribution to deliver to users.

-### With asar Archive
+### With asar archive

 Apart from shipping your app by copying all of its source files, you can also package your app into an [asar] archive to avoid exposing your app's source code to users.

-To use an `asar` archive, you need to rename your `app` folder into `app.asar`, and put it under Electron's resources directory like below, and Electron will then try to read the archive and start from it.
+To use an `asar` archive to replace the `app` folder, you need to rename the archive to `app.asar`, and put it under Electron's resources directory like below, and Electron will then try to read the archive and start from it.

 *On macOS:*